EnglishFrench

 Some of you may not even be familiar with the repatriation process.
 That’s ok.
 In our minds, it should be easy to bring someone back home for a proper burial.
 Unfortunately, however, that’s not the case.

 This is especially true when it comes to shipping a human body.
-And that’s what repatriation is.
-The process of shipping the remains of the person who died.
+And that’s what repatriation is—the process of shipping the remains of the person who died.

 This can mean shipping their body in a coffin or shipping their ashes in an urn.